Francis Russell, 2nd Earl of Bedford: Elizabeth I

 When Elizabeth I of England ascended the throne in November 1558 the Earl of Bedford, as Russell had been since 1555, became an active figure in public life.
 He was made a privy councillor, and was sent on diplomatic errands to Charles IX of France and Mary, Queen of Scots.

 From February 1564 to October 1567 he was governor of Berwick and warden of the east marches of Scotland, in which capacity he conducted various negotiations between Elizabeth and Mary.
+With the diplomat Thomas Randolph, Bedford wrote an account of the murder of Mary's secretary David Rizzio on 9 March 1566.

 Bedford represented Elizabeth as her ambassador at the baptism of Prince James on 17 December 1566 at Stirling Castle, and was guest of honour at the subsequent banquet and masque.
 Mary, Queen of Scots gave him a gold chain set with pearls, diamonds, and rubies.
 After the baptism, Mary's half-brother James Stewart, 1st Earl of Moray took him on a tour of Fife.
 They visited St Andrews and Hallyards, a house of William Kirkcaldy of Grange.

 He appears to have been an efficient border warden, but was irritated by the vacillating and tortuous conduct of the English queen.
 When the northern insurrection broke out in 1569, Bedford was sent into Wales, and he sat in judgment upon the Duke of Norfolk in 1572.

 In 1576 he was president of the council of Wales.
 In 1581 he was one of the commissioners deputed to arrange a marriage between Elizabeth and François, Duke of Anjou.
 Bedford, who was made a Knight of the Garter in 1564, appears to have been a generous and popular man, and died in London in 1585.